-Three National Estuarine Research Reserves (Apalachicola in Eastpoint, GTM in St. Augustine, and Rookery Bay in Naples)
+Three National Estuarine Research Reserves (Apalachicola in Eastpoint, Guana Tolomato Matanzas in St. Augustine and Rookery Bay in Naples).

 Alex Reed, Director, Office of Resilience and Coastal Protection

-Alex Reed was appointed Director of the Office of Resilience and Coastal Protection in November 2019.
-The office has a multi-faceted approach to resilience, including coral reef protection, preservation of coastal and aquatic management areas, beach and inlet management, and the implementation of ecosystem restoration projects to prepare Florida’s coastal communities and state-managed lands from the effects of sea level rise, coastal flooding, erosion and future storms.
+Alex Reed was appointed director of the Office of Resilience and Coastal Protection in November 2019.
+The office has a multi-faceted approach to resilience, including coral reef protection; preservation of coastal and aquatic management areas; beach and inlet management; and the implementation of ecosystem restoration projects to prepare Florida’s coastal communities and state-managed lands for the effects of sea level rise, coastal flooding, erosion and storms.

-Alex has been with the department since 2009, serving in a variety of roles and most recently as the Director of the Division of Water Resource Management.
-Alex earned a B.S. in geology from Florida State University.
+Alex has been with the Florida Department of Environmental Protection since 2009, serving in a variety of roles and most recently as the director of the Division of Water Resource Management.
+Alex earned a Bachelor of Science in geology from Florida State University.